Frequently Asked Questions

 Who is running the Program?

-While coordinated by the Rural City of Wangaratta, the Program is guided by a consortium of agencies along with four community partners, two of whom are youth.
+While coordinated by the Rural City of Wangaratta, the Program is guided by a consortium of agencies along with four community partners.

 What does the Program aim to do?

 Within the Program there are three priority areas, two of which were directly nominated by community.
 Those priorities are:

 - Creating Connections – improving opportunities for people to make connections and broaden relationships between people and common communities.

 - Including and Involving – creating spaces and activities where everyone is welcome and where people feel like they can get involved.

 - Postvention - positively influencing attitudes towards mental health, including those affected by suicide.

 The Program is currently funded through to 30 June 2023.

 The Grit and Resilience Program is for the whole of the Rural City of Wangaratta.